lunacunha/schedule-management-system/README.md

 # Schedule Management System

+Course project for Algorithms and Data Structures (L.EIC - FEUP, 2023/2024)

 ## Project Overview

 This project implements a schedule management system for university courses (UCs) and classes.
 The system allows viewing student and class schedules, managing student enrollments, and maintaining class balance constraints.